-I packed up my car, brough sleep stuff (cuz we get rooms too, as part of this deal) and headed out under cloudy / rainy skies.
+I packed up my car, brought sleep stuff (cuz we get rooms too, as part of this deal) and headed out under cloudy / rainy skies.
 We had already been told that there had been a lot of rain at the Long Lake Conservation Center and that we could not park on the viewing field (think astronomers with huge telescopes).

 Along the way, the clouds started to clear and the sun came out… but behind me was still dark.
 On impulse, I quickly found a pull over spot and found the rainbow!
 The location was dreamy but that wasn’t my goal.